A guide to Alaska natural gas projects

 - Fairbanks Natural Gas, a small, privately owned local utility that already has a limited pipeline network in the city of Fairbanks.
 The company now distributes LNG trucked from Southcentral Alaska.

 - Interior Gas Utility, a new utility that the cities of Fairbanks and North Pole set up in 2012 and that the Fairbanks North Star Borough eventually took over.
 In December 2013, the Regulatory Commission of Alaska chose this utility over Fairbanks Natural Gas to provide gas to North Pole and other somewhat densely populated areas outside the city of Fairbanks.
 Interior Gas plans to install a local gas-pipeline distribution system to be ready when LNG deliveries begin.
 The North Pole population totals only a little more than 2,000 people, but a sizable power plant is there.

 - Golden Valley Electric Association, the regional power company with a generating plant in North Pole that currently burns diesel and naphtha.
 The naphtha turbine could be converted to burn natural gas instead.

 AIDEA says that if the proposal's many parts come together easily and quickly, the first LNG could move to Fairbanks by late 2015 or early 2016.
 But AIDEA acknowledges that schedule is "aggressive."

 Piped natural gas to Fairbanks

-started in 2010 and is proposing a Prudhoe Bay-to-North Pole pipeline to deliver natural gas to Interior Alaska customers.
-Fairbanks Pipeline is owned by , a Fairbanks energy consulting and service business.
+started in 2010 and is proposing a 514-mile Prudhoe Bay-to-North Pole pipeline to deliver natural gas to Interior Alaska customers.
+Fairbanks Pipeline is owned by Energia Cura, a Fairbanks energy consulting and service business.

 The route would follow state highways.
 The Energia owners have funded costs so far.
-They hope others, including the state, possibly through its Permanent Fund savings account, become owners.
+They hope others, including the state, possibly through its Permanent Fund oil-wealth savings account, Alaska Native corporations or other Alaska employers become owners.